 Urban Taskforce Chair Peter Daly says “We are amazed at what Justin has achieved across Sydney in a manner that has set new standards for every project.
 His innovations always cause ripple effects that have added energy to surrounding buildings and areas that were previously degraded.
 He is a very worthy winner of Property Person of the Year award for 2018 and he joins distinguished former winners that include Harry Triguboff (twice), Lang Walker, Bill Moss, Greg Goodman, Wal King, Bob Rose, Garry Rothwell, Ross McDiven, Tony Perich, Steve McCann, Iwan Sunito, Joe Khatter and Sarkis Nassif.”

-The 2018 Property Person of the Year Award dinner appropriately will be held at Justin’s landmark venue, ivy, on 28 November.
-A crucial motivation for these annual events is to raise funds for the two charities supported by the Urban Taskforce: Warrah Homes and St Vincent’s Prostrate Cancer Research.
+The 2018 Property Person of the Year Award dinner appropriately was held at Justin’s landmark venue, Ivy, on 28 November.
+A crucial motivation for these annual events was to raise funds for the two charities supported by the Urban Taskforce: Warrah Homes and St Vincent’s Prostrate Cancer Research.
 The Urban Taskforce has raised more than $4million for these charities over the past 17 years.
-Justin and Merivale also support various charities—including Ronald McDonald House, the Sydney Children’s Hospital Foundation and the Royal Hospital for Women.z
+Justin and Merivale also support various charities—including Ronald McDonald House, the Sydney Children’s Hospital Foundation and the Royal Hospital for Women.

 Download PDF Version: Hospitality trailblazer Justin Hemmes is 2018 Property Person of the Year